Brian May: Political views

-Prior to the 2015 general election, it was reported that May was considering standing as an independent Member of Parliament.
+Prior to the 2015 general election, it was reported that May was considering standing as an independent member of Parliament.
 It was also revealed that May had started a "Common Decency" project "to re-establish common decency in our lives, work and Parliament".
 May said he wanted to "get rid of the current government" and wished to see a House of Commons containing "individuals voting according to their conscience".
 May was one of several celebrities who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas at the election.
 He also endorsed a Conservative Party candidate, Henry Smith, on the grounds of his animal welfare record.

-In July 2015, May criticised UK Prime Minister David Cameron for giving members of parliament a free vote on amending the ban on fox hunting in England and Wales.
+In July 2015, May criticised UK Prime Minister David Cameron for giving members of Parliament a free vote on amending the ban on fox hunting in England and Wales.
 During a live television interview, he described the pro-hunting organisation the Countryside Alliance as "a bunch of lying bastards" for their support for a change to the law.
 The government postponed the vote following the intervention of the Scottish National Party's Westminster MPs, who committed to vote to keep the ban as it existed.
 May told anti-hunt protesters in a rally outside Parliament that it was "a very, very important day for our democracy" but added "we have not yet won the war, there's no room for complacency".

+May is a long-time supporter of LGBTQ rights, and was presented with a Straight Ally Award by Adam Lambert at the 2016 British LGBT Awards.